Video Guide:

 There are toggles to denote whether you want to make a Rock Personal or Company:

-Personal Rocks: These are Rocks that can only be viewed by the owner and their manager, essentially a private rock.
-Often times these are tracked & discussed as part of 1x1 meetings, but they can be any goals that require restricted visibility
+Personal Rocks: Rocks shared with only your person space.
+Personal Rocks can only be viewed by their owner and their manager(s).
+Often times these are tracked & discussed as part of 1x1 meetings.

-There are also (3) Status & Progress options, these are determined by a combination of what you're tracking and how you check-in
+There are also (4) Progress Types, these are determined by a combination of what you're tracking and how you check-in

-Status Only (EOS Style Rock): This style gives owners the check-in options of On Track or Off Track, providing them to self-assess how they are tracking towards the overall goal
+Status Only: This type gives owners the check-in options of On Track or Off Track, providing them to self-assess how they are tracking towards the overall goal

-Status & Progress for Numerical Value: This style allows owners to set a starting value, an ending value, and type (number, currency, or percentage), and requires them to add a numerical component along with their On Track/Off Track assessment.
+Status with Target: This type allows owners to set a starting value, an ending value, and type (number, currency, or percentage), and requires them to add a numerical component along with their On Track/Off Track assessment.
 Use these for tracking quantifiable goals (i.e $30,000 Net New MRR this Quarter or Create 20 SOPs)

-Progress Measured from Integration: This style allows owners to link the Rock to a Microsoft Planner Plan or a Connectwise Project.
-We'll auto ate the check-in of this style of Rock based on the progress/completeness of the project in the linked platform
+Integration: This type allows owners to link the Rock to a Microsoft Planner or a Connectwise Project.
+We'll automate the check-in of these Rocks based on the completion percentage of the to dos/tasks in the linked project

 Company vs Team vs Personal Rocks